peddie/encodings/encodings.md

  - parsers

- - code generation
+ - code generation/evaluation

  - type checkers

-# The Static Safety Problem

-What are the hard parts of implementing a language?

- - parsers

- - code generation

- - type checkers

-Let's reuse!
+Our interpreter should let us reuse all three!

 # Solving All The Problems At Once

- * Simply typed lambda calculus: tags
+Simply-typed lambda calculus: small but higher-order.

+ * ADTs

- * Simply typed lambda calculus: tagless
+ * tagless with GADTs

+ * final encoding

- * Simply typed lambda calculus: the "Finally Tagless" approach
+ * the "Finally Tagless" approach

 # A Simple (But Powerful) DSL